 Summer baseball reminds players why they first began playing the sport.
 “You kind of relive when you were just a kid and your coach told you you’re playing this spot today and make it happen,” says Desert Christian Academy graduate Morgan Earman.
 “You get to go out there and compete and have a good time every night and playing here

-Swimming is often referred to as a lifetime sport, and three U.S. Masters Swim programs in the Coachella Valley offer that opportunity.
+Swimming is often referred to as a lifetime sport, and U.S. Masters Swim programs in the Coachella Valley offer that opportunity.